top of page

 How to be a Residential Real Estate Appraiser in Kentucky

 This is the license level that you would want to get if your goal is to be a residential real estate appraiser in Kentucky.
 The difference between a licensed real estate appraiser and a residential one is massive.
 With this license level, you can appraise almost any residential property in the USA and your income will be significantly higher too.
 To get this license, you’ll need all of the same things mentioned above, plus an extra 500 hours of experience.
 You’ll also need at least a Bachelor’s degree or higher.
 You should also be able to pass a state exam and pay a $125 fee.
-If you do not have a degree, the number of the approved course hours required in getting this license will increase significantly.
+If you do not have a degree, the number of approved course hours required in getting this license will increase significantly.

 How to be a Residential Real Estate Appraiser in Kentucky

 This is the license level that you would want to get if your goal is to be a residential real estate appraiser in Kentucky.
 The difference between a licensed real estate appraiser and a residential one is massive.
 With this license level, you can appraise almost any residential property in the USA and your income will be significantly higher too.
 To get this license, you’ll need all of the same things mentioned above, plus an extra 500 hours of experience.
 You’ll also need at least a Bachelor’s degree or higher.
 You should also be able to pass a state exam and pay a $125 fee.
-If you do not have a degree, the number of the approved course hours required in getting this license will increase significantly.
+If you do not have a degree, the number of approved course hours required in getting this license will increase significantly.

 Qualifying Education (200 hours)